Pascal-Bernard/beans_sentiment_analysis/README.md

 `python analyze_sentiment.py --token SOL --window 2400h --min-confidence 0.50`

 NOTE :
 - The default value of 0.75 can be too high for some models to provide an output.
-That's why I suggest to set at 0.50
+That's why after testing I suggest to set the value at 0.50.
 - Extend the window value to : 2400h in order to cover the maximum of data from the sample